Unexpected (Levina album): Promotion

 "Perfect Life" was released as the lead single from the album on 10 February 2017.
 The song peaked at number 28 on the German Singles Chart.
 In January 2017, Levina was confirmed to be one of the five finalists competing in Unser Song 2017, Germany's national final for the Eurovision Song Contest 2017.
 On 9 February 2017, she advanced to the final round with the songs "Wildfire" and "Perfect Life".
 The German public then chose "Perfect Life" as the winning song.
 As Germany is a member of the "Big Five", she automatically advanced to the finals, held on 13 May 2017 in Kyiv, Ukraine.

 Critical reception

-Musicheadquarter.de gave the album a 8/9 rating and called Unexpected a "fantastic debut."
+Musicheadquarter.de gave the album an 8/9 rating and called Unexpected a "fantastic debut."
 The website further noted: "The entire album shows that Levina is certainly not just a stopgap solution for this year's Eurovision Song Contest.
 Instead, we see and hear a charming and mature artist who moves calmly through the media landscape and steps confidently into the big shoes that come with this television event."
 Luca Wisnagrotzky from laut.de rated the album three out of five stars.
 He found that while "Levina can definitely sing, no question about it — she has a truly beautiful voice and masters every pitch with ease [...] that fragile seed is quickly trampled underfoot by the polished boot of slick, formulaic overproduction."
-Wisnagrotzky concluded howeber that "there are, in fact, some redeeming qualities" and cited opening track "The Current", "Echo", and "Stop Right There" among Unexpecteds highlights.
+Wisnagrotzky concluded however that "there are, in fact, some redeeming qualities" and cited opening track "The Current", "Echo", and "Stop Right There" among Unexpecteds highlights.